Double-Ended Palindromic Trees in Linear Time: Introduction

 \subsubsection{Surfaces}

 A similar notion to surface is the maximal palindromic substring, which has been extensively studied in the literature \cite{Man75,GS78,Jeu94,ABG95,IIBT10,IIT13}.
-A maximal palindromic substring is a substring not contained in any other palindromic substrings.
-By contrast, a surface is a substring not contained in any other palindromic substrings as their prefix or suffix.
-It can be seen that any maximal palindromic substring is a surface, but not vice versa.
-From the perspective of eertrees, maximal palindromic substrings characterize the trie-like structure of eertrees while surfaces characterize the link tree of eertrees.
+A substring occurrence $s\substr{i}{j}$ is said to be maximal palindromic, if it is the longest palindromic substring occurrence with center $\frac{i+j}{2}$.
+By contrast, a surface is a palindromic substring occurrence that is not a prefix or suffix of any other palindromic substring occurrences.
+It can be seen that a maximal palindromic substring occurrence is not necessarily a surface, and vice versa: (i) for $s = abaaaba$, $s\substr{1}{3} = s\substr{5}{7} = aba$ are maximal palindromic substring occurrences but not surfaces, and (ii) for $s = abcba$, $s\substr{2}{4} = bcb$ is a surface but not a maximal palindromic substring occurrence.
+From the perspective of eertrees, maximal palindromic substring occurrences characterize the trie-like structure of eertrees while surfaces characterize the link tree of eertrees.

 Another similar notion to surface is the border-maximal palindrome \cite{MWN+22}.
 A border-maximal palindrome is a palindrome that is not a proper suffix of other palindromic substrings.
 The difference between surfaces and border-maximal palindromes is that the former is index sensitive but the latter is not.
 For example, $bab$ is not a border-maximal palindrome in $s = aababbaababab$ because it is a proper suffix of $s\substr{9}{13} = babab$.
 By contrast, $s\substr{3}{5} = bab$ is a surface in $s$ because it is not contained in any other palindromic substrings as their prefix or suffix.
 Intuitively, border-maximal palindromes characterize global properties of a string while surfaces catch local properties.